jbenite2/QUIC/Readme.md

 During the course of the spring semester of 2024.
 I realized a series of experiments, leveraging two main QUIC open source libraries: Aioquic and Quiche.

 ## Aioquic
-- I started by forking this repo:
+- Started by forking this repo:
 ```bash
 git clone https://github.com/aiortc/aioquic
 ```